B&Q, the DIY retailer, is reviewing its advertising account after five years with Engine.

 Engine, then known as WCRS, snatched the business from Karmarama in 2014.
 Karmarama had won the account two years earlier, after defeating WCRS in a shoot-out.
 Before that, advertising was handled by McCann London for three years.

-Campaign understands that Engine is not repitching for the business, but will continue to work with B&Q in other areas.
+Campaign understands that Engine will continue to work with B&Q in other areas.
 Partners Andrews Aldridge – now part of the integrated Engine – won the retailer's CRM account in 2016.

 Wavemaker works on B&Q owner Kingfisher's media after the company consolidated the majority of the media account into the agency (when it was known as MEC) in 2017.